rstacruz/nprogress/Readme.md

 NProgress.configure({ showSpinner: false });
 ~~~

-Set a callback function to be executed once the bar is fully loaded
+Set a callback function to be executed once the bar is fully loaded.

 ~~~ js
 NProgress.configure({ callback: function() ... });